The Lodge of Amity and Rossendale Forest No.283

 We encourage Masons to speak openly about their membership and their enjoyment of Freemasonry.
 The above may help you to articulate the good things about Freemasonry.
 You may even be able to add your own experiences and recall memorable nights when discussing the subject with friends, family or colleagues.
 In time you may well bring or introduce your own friends to our Order.

-The above is an extract from the Province of East Lancashire Information Handbook, compiled by the:
+above is an extract from the Province of East Lancashire Information Handbook, compiled by

 Education and Training Committee.